adminy/cubic/functional_spec/README.md

 Since this is a messaging application data input and output is essential, therefore using a database is crucial and with that memory becomes a problem.
-Since we are using MYSQL account, we have limited scalability with our project.
+Since we are using MySQL account, we have limited scalability with our project.
 For the early stages of the application development it will not be a problem however as we increase social medias and have more users, database management significance will